How to fix the error DNS PROBE FINISHED NO INTERNET? - Qiling

 2. Release and Renew the current IP Address

-Computers use IP addresses to connect on the Internet with other servers so that the data transfer is secure and unique.
-The DHCP server assigns the IP addresses.
-It leases and monitors the IP addresses on computers.
-As soon as the lease period expires, the IPs are withdrawn.
+Computers use unique IP addresses to connect securely with other servers on the Internet, and the DHCP server assigns these addresses by leasing and monitoring them on computers.
+Once the lease period expires, the IP addresses are withdrawn, ensuring secure and unique data transfer.

-The steps to release and renew the current IP address are as follows:
+Here are the steps to release and renew the current IP address in one paragraph:

 cmdpr